Carol Duckworth

 Carol Duckworth is an English international lawn and indoor bowler.

 Bowls career

 Duckworth played international bowls for Zambia before switching allegiance to England.
 In 2002, she was part of the gold medal winning team in the fours at the 2002 Commonwealth Games in Manchester along with Ellen Alexander, Shirley Page and Gill Mitchell.

-Duckworth has also won a national championship representing Braintree Bowling Club and Essex and became a pairs British champion after winning the 1998 pairs at the British Isles Bowls Championships.
+Duckworth has also won the national championship pairs representing Braintree Bowling Club and Essex in 1997 and became the British champion after winning the 1998 pairs at the British Isles Bowls Championships.